AkasshShah/ControlPatientIntake/README.md

 The API will be looking for POST requests for higher security and larger message sizes.
 Note: Everything is case-sensitive

-## Receiving a response from the API

-The response from the API will be a JSON encoded array with two main keys:
- - Status
- - ReturnData

-### Status

-Status will be a string.
-Status can take the following values:
- - `"OK"` when the API receives what is expected and the `Token` passed has valid permissions
- - `"PermissionDenied"` when the Token isn't valid or if that group doesn't have access to complete the task
- - `"InvalidData"` when the data received by the API wasn't valid, like entering a `string` of length 20 for `SSN`
- - `"InvalidType"` when the `"Type"` Doesn't match any listed in here

 ## Sending the API a message